danjac/blog-eo/posts/anatomyofdjangohtmxproject.md

 ## Remember to pass the CSRF token

 If you try to use a non-GET action in Django you'll get a nasty `HTTP 403` response by default unless you remember to pass the CSRF token.
 This is easy to do in forms: just use the `{% verbatim %}{% csrf_token %}{% endverbatim %}` tag which renders the token inside a hidden `<input>`.
-If you are using `hx-post` or similar however you can't use this tag as you're not posting a form.
+If you are using `hx-post` or another non-GET HTMX action outside a form, you can't use this tag.
 Instead you'll have to include the `X-CSRFToken` request header, which Django will check if there's no hidden input form value.
 For example, our logout action looks like this:

 ```django
 {% verbatim %}